Configuration

 read_from_replica = true

-Queries route to replicas via round-robin.
+Queries route to healthy replicas via round-robin.
 Mutations always use the primary.
+A background monitor pings each replica every 15 seconds and removes unhealthy ones from rotation.
 If all replicas fail, reads fall back to primary.

 Pool Isolation (Bulkhead)